 Another awesome gift would be a kitchen helper stool or learning tower.
-This will allow them to be safely at the counter top with you!
-We’ve had one for year and LOVE it.
+This will allow them to be safe at the countertop with you!
+We’ve had one for a year and LOVE it.
 Both of my kids use it daily.
-You can find this option below in white, gray and natural wood.
+You can find this option below in white, gray, and natural wood.
 (Better yet, it’s currently on sale for $25 off, so go check it out!)

 One more awesome kitchen option is this STEAM Kid’s Kitchen Science experiments book to encourage creativity and learning in the kitchen!

 Instead of a gift or party, how about an experience?
 I’m planning to alternate birthday party years for my kids.
-Instead of a party each year, every other year we’ll go on a special trip or a special outing for their birthdays!
+Instead of a party each year, we’ll go on a special trip or a special outing for their birthdays every other year!
 Here are a few different ideas for awesome experiences that you can gift your kids.

 Go on a Vacation